Conditions improving into the weekend - KESQ

 Rainfall last night in the early morning hours came in below 0.10" for the Coachella Valley, but areas of SoCal picked up more significant rain than we did.

-Winter Storm Warnings remain in effect for our local mountains.
-In San Bernardino County, the warning is active until noon today, while the Riverside County warning is presently slated to expire at 6 p.m. with spotty snow showers still falling.
+Winter Storm Warnings remain in effect for our local mountains presently slated to expire at 6 p.m. with spotty snow showers still falling.

 The large, cold area of low pressure is steadily moving farther to the East, pulling the precipitation with it and leaving in it's wake colder air.